 The results of the Kruskal-Wallis tests generally show that three of the six recorded curiosity behaviors were significantly impacted by the presentation forms.
 Table 5 provides a summary of the test outcomes.
 The use of language, noise creation, and touch/feel behaviors as manifestations of curiosity were significantly different when different presentation formats of digital stories were used.
-The test revealed a significant difference χ^2 (2, N = 45) = 30.90, p<.01) between presentation formats in terms of median touching percentage; the presentation format accounted for .69 of the variability, demonstrating a strong relationship between presentation format and the percentage of time the toddler/preschooler spent touching of the medium.
-The test was significant on the median use of language percentage χ^2 (2, N = 45) = 11.34, p<.01); the presentation format and the percentage of time the toddler/preschooler spent touching format and the percentage of time the toddler/preschooler spent test was significant for the median noise-creating percentage (χ^2 (2, N = 45) = 20.70, p<.01); the presentation format accounted for .48 of the variability, demonstrating a moderately strong relationship between presentation format and the percentage.
+The test revealed a significant difference χ^2 (2, N=45) = 30.90, p<.01) between presentation formats in terms of median touching percentage; the presentation format accounted for .69 of the variability, demonstrating a strong relationship between presentation format and the percentage of time the toddler/preschooler spent touching of the medium.
+The test was significant on the median use of language percentage $\chi^2(2, N=45)=11.34$, p<.01); the presentation format accounted for .27 of the variability, demonstrating a moderate relationship between presentation format and the percentage of time the toddler/preschooler spent using language.
+The test was significant for the median noise-creating percentage (χ 2 (2, N = 45) =20.70, p<.01); the presentation format accounted for .48 of the variability, demonstrating a moderately strong relationship between presentation format and the percentage of time the toddler/preschooler spent noise creating.